carlrad/gocardless-mcp-server/README.md

 ```
 "Create a customer named John Doe with email john@example.com"
 "List all customers"
+"Create a billing request for £29.99 monthly subscription"
-"Create a redirect flow for subscription setup"
+"Create a redirect flow for subscription setup" (legacy method)
 "Show me all failed payments"
+"List my billing requests and their statuses"
 ```

 The AI assistant will use the appropriate tools and handle the API calls automatically.